SergioMendolia/ytkb/README.md

 ### Global Configuration

-Create a configuration file at `~/.config/youtrack_writer/config.ini` or let the app guide you on first run
+When running for the first time, ytkb will guide you in creating a configuration file at `~/.config/youtrack_writer/config.ini`.

+You can also create it manually:

 ```ini
 [config]